 Follow these instructions to reserve a lab for classroom instruction:

 First, check the software, hardware, and other specifications of the labs you are interested in using (see list of eligible labs below).
 If you need course-specific software other than what is available, email [[support]].
 Please include as much information as possible about the requested software.
 Because lab software is installed during semester breaks, advance notice is required.
 Faculty are responsible for supplying the disks, licenses, and any documentation and support that the students may need.

-Select a lab from the list below (Note: These three labs have an LCD Projector).
+Select a lab from the list below (Note: These two labs have an LCD Projector).

 The lab you request may already be reserved.
 All lab reservations are made on a first come, first served basis.

 If you need A/V equipment, please contact Classroom Support at 757-221-3011 or email at [[mbhall]].
 Please make your requests as far in advance as possible.
 Note!
 If you are a student, you MUST have a professor submit the request or call 757-221-3011 providing an account number to charge in case of equipment damage, their name, and department.

 A week before the first class, go to the lab, log on and try out the software you intend to use.
 If you have any problems, email [[support]] or call the TSC at 757-221-4357 (HELP).
 Also, whenever possible, have your students visit the lab and try to log in several days before the first class.
 If they cannot log on, they should call 757-221-4357 or bring their William & Mary ID to the TSC in Jones Room 208.
 Attempting to log in before the first day of class will avoid delays if a user is having password troubles.